bopopescu/hadev/floodlight/main/java/net/floodlightcontroller/haqos/README.md

 The above API (invoked using PUT) is similar to 2) but the method used to reserve is 'Aggregation of RSVP using DSCP'.

+NOTE: To run 'Aggregation of RSVP using DSCP' one has to change the value of field 'useAggrRsvpWithDscp' in Haqos.java to true and compile the SDN code.

+And to run 'Aggregation of RSVP' and 'Diffserv using DSCP' the above field value should be set to false.